Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "value": the value to filter the column on.
 This can be a number, string, or date (depending on the column's data type).\n
          Note that string values can reference constants loaded from the ["values"](#values-properties) section.

+  The following transformations commands are executed in the following order:
+  - @c "columns-rename": an array of column rename commands, which contain the following:
+     - @c "name": the column to rename.
+     - @c "new-name": the new name for the column.
+  - @c "recode-re": an array of categorical column recode commands.
+This will apply a regular expression text replace for each label in the provided column(s).
+Each set of commands contains the following properties:
+    - @c "column": the categorical column to recode.
+    - @c "pattern": the regular expression pattern to search for.
+    - @c "replacement": the replacement text.
+Note that capture groups are supported.

 ## Pages {#pages-properties}
 A page is a grid-based container, where items (e.g., plots, labels) are layed out row-wise.\n